JohnAskew/titanic/README.md

 allow the user to uncomment or execute the code, as a means of exploration.
 Secondarily, it leaves me bread crumbs to maintain the code after a few 24 hours have passed.

-Moving on. we feature engineer the column / feature, "cabin".
+Moving on, we feature engineer the column / feature, "cabin".
 Past observations of the raw data reveals a wide range of data for this feature, generally in the format of a letter and then some numbers, such as C28.
 In a few instances, multiple cabins are listed in the column (feature) separated by a comma.
 This will not play well with simple machine learning models.
 This module provides ONE WAY of feature engineering the "cabin" feature, the objective is to point out to the user, that feature engineering is an art (imho) and open for the user to change and manipulate the data contained in the cabin column, to drive what ever results you are after.
+Our example simply uses the very first character as the cabin.